-The staff at School of Career Education work diligently to ensure that every student has an opportunity to be successful in his/her educational endeavors.
+The staff at School of Career Education work diligently to ensure that every student has an opportunity to be successful in their educational endeavors.
 It is a priority to maintain a safe, stable, and academically enriching environment for all students enrolled in School of Career Education courses or programs.
 In accordance with federal and state guidelines, School of Career Education annually maintains statistics regarding school enrollment, student program completion, student program placement, student program licensure, and on-campus crime.
 This allows staff to regularly evaluate all services provided, and improve the quality of services offered.
-This information is readily available in hard copy through the Student Services Center.
+This information is readily available at Riversidesce.org.